Citing in APA

 Sample Reference Entry: Lastname, A. (Year).
 Title of the chapter/essay.
 In Editor’s Name(s) (Ed./Eds.), Title of the anthology the chapter/essay is in (page range).
 Publishing Company.

 Coles, G. (2000).
-Docusoap: Actuality and the Serial Format.
+Docusoap: Actuality and the serial format.
 In B. Carson and M. Llewellyn-Jones (Eds.), Frames and fictions on television: The politics of identity within drama (pp. 27-39).
 Intellect Books.

 If you reference two or more chapters/essays from the same collection, you must include a separate Reference entry for both chapters/essays.